 There are many commercially available medications to treat and prevent fleas, but some cat owners rely on natural flea treatments for cats to avoid potential side effects and over-medication.

-Here are ten natural flea treatments that many cat lovers have found success with.
+Here are ten natural flea treatments and repellents that many cat lovers have found success with.

 Apple Cider Vinegar

 Apple cider vinegar has many uses and is effective for removing allergens and yeast that can cause itching and rashes.

 As a flea treatment, it isn't likely to kill fleas, but it will make them jump off of your pet.
 It should not be used on open wounds.

 A diluted mixture of two parts apple cider vinegar, one part water can be put in a spray bottle, or you can dip a comb in it and brush the fleas out.

 (Picture Credit: MarkJPEG/Getty Images)

 There are certain scents that fleas hate, and cedar is one of them.
 You can place cedar chips around your cat's bedding, but be aware that some cats also hate the smell of cedar.